biancaguzenski/Nand2Tetris/README.md

 Professors Shimon Schocken and Noam Nisan
 --------

-**This repo contain my solutions for the assignments and projects of this course.
-I'm currently on week 8.**
+**This repo contain my solutions for the assignments and projects of this course.**

 ### ABOUT/SOBRE